Training, Drilling, and Exercising Toolkit

 2.0 Drilling in Schools

-The section will present guidance and recommended practices for conducting effective emergency drills in schools.
-It describes the purpose of a good drill program, offers guidance for scheduling and conducting drills, and provides job-aids that schools can use to create drills as well as to evaluate, track, and document drills each school year.
+TEC 37.108 requires that district emergency operations plans provide for mandatory school drills to prepare students and employees for responding to an emergency.
+This section will present guidance and recommended practices for conducting effective emergency drills in schools.
+It describes the purpose of a good drill program, offers guidance for scheduling and conducting drills, and provides job-aids that schools can use to create drill programs as well as to evaluate, track, and document drills each school year.

-Lessons learned from drills should be used to update plans and procedures.
+Lessons learned from drills should be used to identify gaps and weaknesses and update plans and procedures.
 They also should be used as the first step in a larger preparedness process that includes tabletop and functional exercises designed to improve coordination, clarify roles and responsibilities, and to manage expectations.
-Drills are a first and important step in keeping schools safe and secure, they are filled with teachable moments and they are as important to schools as reading, writing and arithmetic.
-So, let's get started.
+These will be discussed further in Section 4 of this Toolkit.